flexn-io/renative-docs/docs/api/cli-engine-core.md

 ## configureSoft

-> Configure system and project wothout recreating files (used for --only)
+> Configure system and project without recreating files (used for --only)

 Supported Platforms: